Budgeting With Variable Income

 - Set up a Budget Template.
 Knowing exactly when each bill is due and how much it will be (exactly or approximately) will give you back some certainty.
 Those are things you know.

 - Weigh your priorities over more than just one month.
-Should you budget less for Fun Money this month and more for next month's Rent category?
-Maybe–consider budgeting for necessary bills in future months before you budget for less necessary expenses this month.
+Should you assign less to Fun Money this month and more for next month's Rent category?
+Maybe–consider assigning money to necessary bills in future months before you add it to less necessary categories this month.

 - Make budgeting part of your daily life.
 I know, it sounds like something your grandma might have told you, along with "eat your vegetables," and "don't forget to floss," but it's going to be much more fun to spend about 5 minutes a day in the budget than a whole morning once a month.
 Trust me, I've done both. 😅